ethereum-optimism/community-hub/src/docs/developers/l2/truffle.md

 [click here](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/truffle#truffle-configuration).

-## Without the Truffle Optimism Box
+## Development Without the Truffle Optimism Box

-If you want to use Truffle but do not want to use the Truffle Optimism box, follow these steps:
+If you want to use Truffle but do not want to use the Truffle Optimism box, you can follow these steps to create a Truffle environment for Optimistic development.

 1. Initialize your Truffle environment in a directory